Advertisement

 Why is Edward before Anne in succession?

-You’ll notice that both of Princess Anne’s younger brothers, Prince Andrew and Prince Edward, are ahead of her in the line of succession.
+You’ll notice that both of Princess Anne’s younger brothers, Andrew and Prince Edward, are ahead of her in the line of succession.

 order of succession: princess charlotte and prince louis

-Anne still is below her brothers though because the Succession to the Crown Act 2013 only affects royals who were born after October 28, 2011.
+Anne still is below her brothers, though, because the Succession to the Crown Act 2013 only affects royals who were born after October 28, 2011.

 You’ll see that Prince Edward’s son James is higher in the line of succession than his older sister Louise, as they were both born before 2011.

-But Princess Charlotte made history in 2018 when her younger brother Louis was born; she was the first female in the royal family who’s spot in the line of succession wasn’t affected by the arrival of a little brother.
+But Princess Charlotte made history in 2018 when her younger brother Louis was born; she was the first female in the royal family whose spot in the line of succession wasn’t affected by the arrival of a little brother.

 Related stories